 Definitions

 For ‘ancient woodland’, ‘veteran trees’, ‘ancient or species-rich hedgerows’, ‘street tree’, ‘residential development’ – see the Glossary.

+For ‘green infrastructure’ – see introduction to Policy BG1.

-‘Good quality trees’ - identified in the tree survey as being of high or moderate value and capable of making a significant contribution to the area for 20 or more years.
+‘Good quality trees’ - identified in the tree survey as being of high (Category A) or moderate (Category B) quality and capable of making a significant contribution to the area for 20 years or more in accordance with BS5837- Trees in Relation to Design, Demolition and Construction.

 Further information